pacol85/Grammojis/README.md

 # Any extra advice?
 It would be nice if you create characters that are suitable for all social media networks. ex.
-Consider the word restriction when someone will use a grammoji on Twitter.
+Consider the word restriction when someone will use a grammoji on Twitter.(Use tabs over spaces)